buildpacks/docs/content/docs/app-developer-guide/using-inline-buildpacks.md

 > **Note:** Inline buildpacks will _always_ pass detection.

-Inline buildpacks aren't constrainted to a single command, however.
+Inline buildpacks aren't constrained to a single command, however.
 You can define complex scripts as [heredocs](https://toml.io/en/v1.0.0#string) in your project descriptor.
-For example, this snippet of a descriptor will source a shell script contained in the app repo, use it modify the app directory (and thus the files that go into the final image), and create slices for the app:
+For example, this snippet of a descriptor will source a shell script contained in the app repo, use it to modify the app directory (and thus the files that go into the final image), and create slices for the app:

 ```toml
 [[build.buildpacks]]